 Potential job titles for graduates of this program include user experience researcher, user interface engineer, data scientist, interaction designer, front-end developer, accessibility specialist, mobile application developer.
 Potential employers include Facebook, Google, Microsoft, Twitter, Adobe, Autodesk, Sphero, Snap and Oculus.

-Intelligent Systems and Robotics
+Artificial Intelligence and Robotics

-The subplans in intelligent systems and robotics build expertise in algorithms and methods for developing autonomous systems, including robotics and cyber-physical systems.
+The subplans in artificial intelligence and robotics build expertise in algorithms and methods for developing autonomous systems, including robotics and cyber-physical systems.
 As part of this program, students will design and analyze systems which leverage computation to interact with the world around them through sensors and actuators.
 Machine learning, signal processing and control theory are all components to this program, where students become experts in creating the software for devices ranging from climate control systems to automobiles.

 Potential job titles for graduates of this program focusing on robotics include: robotics engineer, perception engineer, control engineer and robotics scientist.
 Potential employers include: Amazon Robotics, Uber, Google, iRobot and DJI.